mcvickerlab/WASP2/README.md

 **Optional Arguments**
 - --rna/--atac: Denotes if analyzing rna-seq or atac-seq, otherwise infer using inputs
-- -ft/--features: (RNA ONLY): Features to analyze in gtf.
+- -ft/--features: (RNA ONLY): NAme of features to analyze in GTF file (eg. transcript, exon, CDS).
 By default analyzes transcript.
 Analyzes all features if flag denoted without feature.
 - -o/--output: Directory to output counts.
 (Default.
 CWD)
 - --nofilt: Skip step that pre-filters reads that overlap regions of interest
 - --keeptemps: Keep intermediary files during preprocessing step, outputs to directory if given with flag, otherwise outputs to same location as final output.